hmcts/chart-bulk-scan/README.md

 ## Usage FAQ

-**Question:** How do i use bulk scan chart in my product chart/ application.
+**Question:** How do I use bulk scan chart in my product chart/ application.

-**Answer:** Add bulk-scan chart to `requirement.yaml` and configure below global properties
+**Answer:** Add bulk-scan chart to `requirements.yaml` and configure below global properties:

 ```yaml
 global: